 WHAT IS IT?

-Themes of these workshops will include:
+Themes of these workshops included:

 Personal Storytelling; Creative Limitations; Interviewing Techniques; Portraiture; Art as a Form of Protest; Community Art

-Creative assignments will include:
+Creative assignments included:

 Photography, soundscapes and field recordings, making and editing short films, journaling, writing, theatre making, song writing, painting and drawing, sending artwork in the post

 Part 2 of the project moves offline and into real life arts venues.
 Supported by Connie Treeves (Associate Artist, Good Chance Theatre), we will run 40 hours of workshops over the next 3 months with young people who find it difficult to access the arts.